cforee/curs-sieve/README.md

 Nightly python experiment #1!

-What it does: Grabs a keystroke & moves a thing around a 3-d map
+What it does: Grabs a keystroke & moves a thing around on an n-dimensional map